 In terms of looking to how the legal sector can benefit from such findings, our audience shared their experience that ethics is not usually discussed at recruitment, let alone taught at law schools and there is little training or advice for in house lawyers.
 Interestingly. the US has a stronger tradition of teaching ethics at law school.

 So what to do?
 Professor Moorhead recommends American author, Ben W. Heineman Jr, ‘The Inside Counsel Revolution: Resolving the Partner- Guardian Tension’.
 He also suggests that legal teams (in private practice and in house) discuss case studies to share views about ethical problems.
 From these discussions, an airing of potential problems and risks is a good foundation to build the supportive organisational infrastructure describe above.
 Furthermore, discussing what professionalism means to one’s day-to-day conduct helps to internalise ethical behaviour.
-In short, discussing what it means to be a professional with others rather than merely regarding yourself as a professional can help keep the moral compass from being lost in the complexities of commercial endeavour.
+In short, discussing what it means to be a professional with others rather than merely regarding yourself as a professional can help keep the ethics of lawyers from being lost in the complexities of commercial endeavour.

 Professor Richard Moorhead is the Professor of Law and Professional Ethics at UCL Faculty of Laws and Director of Centre for Ethics and Law.
 He writes a regular blog commenting on the legal profession, Lawyer Watch.